polyas-voting/core3-verifiable-doc/cai/second-device-spec.md

 38b840d4fd427291187c250b2ed7bc846fa25440e98d3e9832f2047e52bc5207
 -----END SIGNATURE-----
 ```

+> **Remark**: The related task of the universal verifiability tool is to, first,
+> check the signature and, second, if the signature is correct, check that the
+> ballot with this fingerprint is included in the ballot box.
+This verification
+> step is described in [[3]](../pdf/polyas3.0-verifiable.pdf), Section B.2.

 Note that we assume here that this acknowledgement has been already checked,
 as described in section _Checking the acknowledgement_.